Uh oh! No shoe polish, no problem! Today I’m going to show you how to clean dress shoes without polish.

 Beeswax is also available in volume and online, so if this method of shoe shining works for you, you might want to invest in large quantities.

-Most people have olive oil in their kitchens, and all you have to do is spray a bit on your shoes, let it stay for a few minutes, and then wash them off with a soft cleaning cloth.
+Most people have olive oil in their kitchens, and all you have to do is spray a bit on your shoes (I use this mister for my olive oil), let it stay for a few minutes, and then wash them off with a soft cleaning cloth.
 If you want more shine, rub in a few drops of lemon after you’ve finished with the olive oil.

 Olive oil will penetrate into leather shoes and swiftly absorb, leaving a lovely, even, and very smooth texture that will endure for a long time.

-You can rub oregano leaves onto your shoe and then buff it to a high shine with a clean cloth since oregano leaves contain essential oils that are ideal for treating leather.
+You can rub oregano leaves onto your shoe and then buff it to a high shine with a clean cloth since oregano leaves contain essential oils that are ideal for treating leather shoes.
 This isn’t the most typical approach to make your shoes shine, but it’s cheap, simple, and effective.

 Additionally, because oregano leaves are antifungal and antibacterial, they protect the leather in your shoes, making them soft, supple, and long-lasting.
 Naturally, you won’t want to use this method to shine your shoes on a regular basis, but you’ll be astonished at how efficient it is.